SysDev2024/auth-service/README.md

 ### Docker Compose

-To run AuthService as part of the full architecture, ensure you have Docker Compose installed and use the following command in the directory containing the `docker-compose.yml` file:
+To run AuthService as part of the full architecture localy, ensure you have Docker Compose installed and use the following command in the `Local` directory containing the `docker-compose.yml` file:

 ```bash
 docker-compose up
 ```

 To run the docker-compose in the backgroun use this command:

 ```bash
 docker-compose up -d
 ```

 The docker compose setup includes a MySql database that spins up test data.
 This data and this database will be different for the production database.

 ##### As teachers you can ofc access our actual production database aswell